We are passionate about the arts at St. John’s and the Primary School is the starting point for us to see young children develop.

 Our students come from all over the world and bring with them their own personal experiences.
 This diversity can be enhanced with the different forms of art we look at, and by the different kinds of art made by themselves and others.
 The experience is enhanced by visiting professional artists and by trips to museums, and through art appreciation.

 The art projects always involve practical creative work as well as written work which reflect students’ understanding of themes and ideas discussed in each unit, research on artists and their works and a personal reflection to assess their own achievements for each project.
 Skill development ranges from observational drawings to compositions drawn from their own imagination.
-Students learn various techniques, such as drawing and painting in several media, cutting and pasting in collage, constructing three-dimensional shapes and using new technological approaches to assist in their artistic creations.
+Students learn various techniques, such as drawing and painting in several media, cutting and pasting in

 At St. John’s, art is a passion as well as a course, one where we see young men and women develop skills that will remain with them for life.
 We have created an environment in our art studio that encourages our students to be creative and passionate about what they do, expressing themselves by continually learning new techniques and use of different materials.
 Our program is structured so that new students can gain a solid introduction to art and design through a range of group work, leading to smaller individual projects.
 Studio art, which is the next step, gives a foundation which prepares our students for the full IB Art and Design course.
 Our structured yet flexible initial approach is progressively developed to encourage our young artists and designers to take on a more mature and independent approach to work by developing individual themes and ideas.